Walter Dorn: World Federalist Movement - Canada

-Dr. Walter Dorn joined the World Federalist Movement in the mid-1980s and has been President of the of World Federalist Movement of Canada since 2016.
+Dr. Walter Dorn joined the World Federalist Movement in the mid-1980s and has been President of the World Federalist Movement of Canada since 2016.
 During his time at the organization, he spearheaded projects and events related to global peace and security with an emphasis on UN peacekeeping.
 He is responsible for chairing the WFM-Canada’s annual meetings and introduced a new code of conduct.
 He also participates regularly in WFM-Canada’s cosponsored meetings on Canadian peacekeeping.